Pleasant, easy route that follows woods roads, passes Lookout Lake, skirts Wawayanda Lake, and goes to Wawayanda Furnace.

 There are some spots on rocks to take a break by the water.
 Lots of rhododendron and a really nice area in general.

-5.4 – Turn LEFT onto an unmarked trail.
-It goes closer to the lake than Wingdam (BLUE) does, but ends up in the same spot, so don’t sweat it if you miss it.
+5.4 – Just after the wingdam turn LEFT to continue on Wawayanda Lake Loop (ORANGE).
+It goes closer to the lake than Wingdam (BLUE) does, but they both end up in the same spot.

-5.9 – At the end of the lake, turn RIGHT and walk down a dirt road and over a wooden bridge to the Wawayanda Furnace on the left.
-There are interpretive signs detailing it’s history.
+5.9 – At the end of the lake, turn RIGHT and walk down a dirt road and over a wooden bridge (Double Pond (YEL).

 Walk away from the Furnace and head straight past the toilets toward a wooden bridge with a trail sign for Laurel Pond (YELLOW).